lwinmoe/lwinmoe.github.io/index.md

 ## About Lwin Moe

+I am currently a Ph.D. student at York University's [Lassonde School of Engineering](https://eecs.lassonde.yorku.ca/).
+As part of my Ph.D. dissertation, I have recently been working on fact checking and misinformation detection using machine learning in general, and natural language processing (NLP) in particular.

-I am a software developer with backgrounds in computational linguistics and machine learning.
+Before doing my Ph.D., I was a software developer with backgrounds in computational linguistics and machine learning.
 I studied computer science and linguistics at [Indiana University in Bloomington](http://iub.edu/), [Purdue University in Fort Wayne](https://www.pfw.edu/), [Asian Institute of Technology](https://www.ait.ac.th/) in Bangkok.

 My past experience includes working at [Southpaw Technology Inc.](https://southpawtech.com/), [the LINGUIST List](https://linguistlist.org/), [the Center for Research in Computational Linguistics](http://sealang.net/) (Southeast Asian Languages Archive) and teaching at the Myanmar Institute of Theology.

-As part of my Ph.D. dissertation, I have recently been working on fact checking using machine learning in general, and NLP in particular.

 I enjoy working on projects that encompass mathematics, computer science and linguistics.
 My Master's thesis was on the [Automatic Bitext Alignment for Southeast Asian Languages](/static/docs/lwinmoe-thesis.pdf).
 I also like music and travelling.
 I love travelling to Southeast Asian countries and learning about their languages.